solygambas/next-projects/07-property-pulse/README.md

 - integrating homepage components.
 - crafting a property card component to showcase available properties.
 - designing a custom 404 page and incorporating loading spinners from React Spinners.
+- establishing a MongoDB Atlas database.
+- creating an API route.
+- constructing Property and User models using Mongoose and TypeScript.
+- fetching data in a server component.

 Based on [Next.js From Scratch](https://www.udemy.com/course/nextjs-from-scratch/) by Brad Traversy (2024).